Cheap Perfume

 Cheap Perfume is a feminist punk rock band that formed in 2015 in Colorado Springs, Colorado.
 The band consists of lead vocalist Stephanie Byrne, co-vocalist and guitarist Jane No, drummer David Grimm, and bassist Geoff Brent.
+The members met through local music circles and mutual friends.
+The band cites influences such as Bikini Kill, Le Tigre, Fugazi, X-Ray Spex, Sleep, and Taylor Swift.
+Their music incorporates themes related to gender, power, and social justice.